-Whether drywall, plaster or concrete, walls are susceptible to cracks.
+Whether drywall, plaster, or concrete, walls are susceptible to cracks.
 Even walls in newly-built homes are prone to cracks, which normally occur from settling.
 Homes are constantly settling as different construction materials expand and contract at different rates.
-Fluctuating humidity levels, soil movement and shallow foundations are typically responsible for settling.
-Although most cracks in walls are innocuous, certain cracks indicate serious structural damage.
-Regularly inspect cracks in walls for certain signs to determine whether the cracks require professional attention.
+Fluctuating humidity levels, soil movement and shallow foundations are typically responsible for settling, which may result in cracks in the ceiling or walls.
+Although generally a cracked wall is nothing to worry about, certain cracks indicate serious structural damage.
+Regularly inspect cracks above door frames and in walls for certain signs to determine whether the cracks require professional attention.

 Analyze the direction of the crack.
 Vertical and horizontal cracks in drywall or plaster walls typically indicate drying and shrinkage, which is normal after construction.
 Jagged cracks, stair-step cracks and 45-degree angle cracks generally signify structural movement or settling issues that are occasionally serious but usually harmless.